hevnsnt/IPChanger/README.md

 * Doesnt require ProxyChains to work, but requires ProxyChains to work -- if you know what I mean ;)

 ## Usage Instructions
-1. Works fine for standalone IpChange
+1. Works fine for standalone use

     ```sh
     $ python3 IPChanger.py